-Crispy Chocolate Peanut Butter Brownie Bars are made with a layer of fudgy brownies, a peanut butter center, and a crunchy rice Krispies topping.
+Crispy Chocolate Peanut Butter Brownie Bars are made with a layer of fudgy brownies, a peanut butter center, and rice Krispies topping.

 This easy Brownie Recipe takes two crowd-pleasing treats and combines them into one.
 Fudgy Peanut Butter Brownies and Rice Krispies Treats come together for an amazing dessert that’s perfect for parties and bake sales.